 But the problem above that’s stirred such debate is really just basic math.
-A video explaining the answer has racked up over 12 million views!
+A video explaining the answer has racked up almost 14 million views!

 Can you transport yourself back to fourth-grade math class and come up with the solution?